wp-plugins/kento-splash-screen/readme.txt

 1. Install as regular WordPress plugin.
 2. Go your Pluings setting via WordPress Dashboard and activate it.
-3. After actvating you will see a menu on left side and go to "<strong>Kento Splash Screen</strong>" setting page and change your setting and save it.
+3. After activating you will see a menu on left side and go to "<strong>Kento Splash Screen</strong>" setting page and change your setting and save it.
-4. Paste this shortcode <strong>`[kento-splash-screen]`</strong> in which page you want to dissplay popup box.
+4. Paste this shortcode <strong>`[kento-splash-screen]`</strong> in which page or post you want to display popup box.
 5. Enjoy!!!